NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The Slab program produces temperature profiles for the outside surface at the core and at the perimeter of the slab.
 It also produces the average based on the perimeter and core areas used in the calculation.
 This allows the user to apply the Slab temperatures one of two ways in EnergyPlus:

-*Option 1 – Core and Perimeter Temperatures*:  The EnergyPlus OtherSideCoefficients object can be used to provide two sets of twelve monthly average ground temperature values.
+*Option 1 - Core and Perimeter Temperatures*:  The EnergyPlus OtherSideCoefficients object can be used to provide two sets of twelve monthly average ground temperature values.
 In this way, both the perimeter and the core values from the Slab program can be used in the succeeding EnergyPlus run.
 This method assumes that the floor slab will be described using at least two different heat transfer surfaces.
 The use of OtherSideCoefficients to provide additional ground contact surfaces is described in detail in the "Multiple Ground Temperatures" section below.

-*Option 2 – Average Temperatures: * Use the monthly average temperatures produced by the Slab program in the EnergyPlus GroundTemperatures object.
-This will provide an average ground temperature at the outside face of any heat transfer surface whose OutsideFaceEnvironment field is set to “ground”.
+*Option 2 - Average Temperatures: * Use the monthly average temperatures produced by the Slab program in the EnergyPlus GroundTemperatures object.
+This will provide an average ground temperature at the outside face of any heat transfer surface whose OutsideFaceEnvironment field is set to "ground".

 EnergyPlus accepts twelve separate monthly average inside temperatures.
 In addition, it is possible to add an hourly sinusoidal variation of the inside temperature with a 24 hour period sine function.
 This was included to show the effect of something such as night setback on the face temperature.
 Generally, the effect is quite small.